lemmanade01/app/readme.md

 ## FEATURES:

 - Users can create an account where they can log in and out
-- Random inspirational quote and suggested meditation are received after login
+- A random inspirational quote and suggested meditation are received after login
 - The curated meditation catalog includes track images (which can be hovered over for a 30 second track preview), and a link to the track url to play audio
 - Meditation tracks can be added to favorites or removed for easy accessibility
 - Meditations can be searched by track name and artist name